sarantium/fictionideas/docs/platform.md

 ![Platform](assets/platform_1.webp)

 Innovations are adopted quickly if they are easy to make, easy to use, fit existing patterns, and have visible results.
-Generative AI has abruptly changed the innovation landscape by acclerating the utility and availability of AI products and services.
+Generative AI has abruptly changed the innovation landscape by accelerating the utility and availability of AI products and services.

 While the vast majority of consumers and companies do not make technology, they are actively searching for value in this space.
 Consequently, technology companies are trying to implement AI features that create value for their customers as fast as possible.

-The long tail of B2B SaaS companies have a unique set of challenges.
-They have enterprise client traction and skilled development teams but lack extra capital and in-house AI/ML resources, making it hard to bootstrap production grade AI capabilities and features.
+The long tail of B2B SaaS companies has a unique set of challenges.
+Many of these companies have enterprise client traction and skilled development teams but lack extra capital and in-house AI/ML resources, making it hard to bootstrap production grade AI capabilities and features.

-!!! tip "Hypothesis"

-    A dedicated platform team accelerates AI value creation and capture for B2B SaaS companies

 ## Goals

 A dedicated platform team helps B2B SaaS companies stay competitive by quickly matching competitors' advances and meeting client expectations for new experiences.

-This team drives innovation, positioning the company as a leader in AI, and reduces risk by providing systemic infrastructure and resources to prevent project failures.
+This team drives innovation, positions the company as a leader in AI, and reduces risk by providing systemic infrastructure and resources to prevent project failures.

 It specifically helps:

-1. Product teams launch AI features
+- Product teams launch AI features
-2. Business teams automate workflows
+- Business teams automate workflows
-3. Leaders unify AI strategy, standards and voice
+- Leaders unify AI strategy, standards and voice
+- Managers make data-driven decisions
-4. Clients adopt third-party AI products
+- Clients adopt third-party AI products
-5. Staff upskill AI fluency
+- Staff upskill AI literacy and fluency

 Ultimately, platform teams shape organisational culture, ensuring that responsibility and enthusiasm for AI are shared by everyone, not just a small group of evangelists.